NinaM31/Guess-My-movie/README.md

 # Guess-My-movie
-a command prompt game that uses a manual decision tree to guess the movie of the player it needs to learn first.
+a command prompt game that uses a manual decision tree to guess the movie of the player through learning first.

 # How the game works
 The game trys to guess the movie of the player,